AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 - `tcInstDecls1` generates instances for fields from datatypes in the current group (at the same time as derived instances, from **deriving** clauses, are generated)

-- `tcRnImports` in `TcRnDriver` generates instances for imported fields, by looking at the `GlobalRdrEnv`
+- `tcRnImports` in `TcRnDriver` generates instances for overladed record fields *that are in scope*.
+(This is different from the usual visible-everywhere story for instances.)
+We know which overloaded fields are in scope by looking at the `GlobalRdrEnv`

 The typeclass instances must be subsequently typechecked (by `tcInstDecls2`).
 Such instances are "private" in that they are available when typechecking the current module (in `tcg_inst_env`) but not exported to other modules (via `tcg_insts`).
 On the other hand, the underlying dfun ids, axioms and family instances are exported from the module as usual.